fluidos-project/intelligent-power-grid-use-case/Y3-demo/README.md

    * Since it no longer meets the latency constraint, MIMO automatically reschedules the PDC workload to Provider 2.

-This sequence demonstrates the self-adaptive and intent-driven orchestration capability of MIMO.
+This sequence demonstrates the intent-driven orchestration capability of MIMO.

 ---